 - getting alignment between coach and coachee, they speak the same language

-- the coachee getting clarity from speaking about issues, situation, feelings, etc.
+- the coachee getting clarity from speaking about issues, situations, feelings, etc.

-- stimulating awareness and self-reflection for the coachee, which enable change and growth
+- stimulating awareness and self-reflection for the coachee, which enables change and growth

 - encouraging exploration of options for the coachee